Yamhill County assistance programs.

 Emergency financial help for bills

-The Yamhill Community Action Partnership, located at 1317 NE Dustin Ct., McMinnville OR 97128 (503) 472-0457, provides low and moderate income families with access to resources and programs that can help them through difficult times.
+The Yamhill Community Action Partnership, located at 1317 NE Dustin Ct., McMinnville OR 97128 (503) 472-0457, provides low and moderate income families with access to financial resources.
+The assistance programs can help them through difficult times.
 They offer programs to help pay energy bills, housing assistance, food aid, and more.
 Find a sampling of the programs they offer below, and contact them to apply, or learn about other options they may have for you.

 Emergency Financial Assistance Programs - Several options are available, including